susperius/PyFuzz2/readme.rst

 necessary methods.
 After this you add your fuzzer to the dictionary in *fuzzing.fuzzers*.
 Now you can use your own fuzzer.

-For the client/server you need the following modules and software installed:
+For the client you need the following modules and software installed:

 * WinDbg
 * `Microsoft Visual C++ Compiler for Python 2.7 <http://www.microsoft.com/en-us/download/details.aspx?id=44266>`_